-An audit across several person-centred planning teams.
+Anauditacross several person-centred planning teams.

 - The person in charge of the audit should decide which card or group of cards will be discussed by all teams.
-This decision should be based on the priorities of people who receive services, rather than just organisational priorities.
+This decision should be based on the priorities of service users, rather than just organisational priorities.
 The 'person in charge of the audit' might be a panel of people who are receiving services. - Answers should be agreed within each team, recorded and then fed back to the auditor. - Findings may indicate a training need or other changes that need to be made to promote person-centred approaches. - Audits should be followed up to find out if the promised changes have been followed through. - A separate audit at another time could consider other cards.